Gladiator-16/Gladiator-16/README.md

 ### 🤵 About Me:
-- 🏦 I'm a Software Engineer working for a health tech startup in India
+- 🏦 I'm a Front-end dev and Hardware tech enthusiast in India
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 📝 I regulary write technical articles on [hashnode](https://apoorvtyagi.tech/) & [dev.to](https://dev.to/apoorvtyagi)
+- 📝 I regulary write technical code on [Codepen](https://codepen.io/gladiator-16) & [Github](https://githib.com/Gladaitor-16)
-- 🌱 I also run a tech weekly newsletter : [The Trojan - Wednesday Wisdom ⚡](https://newsletter.apoorvtyagi.tech/)
+- 🌱 I also read  tech weekly articles : [Medium](https://medium.com/)
-- 💻 I use daily **.java**, **.py**, **.sql**
+- 💻 I use daily **.html**, **.py**, **.php**
-- 📖 I am currently reading [zero to one by Peter Thiel](https://amzn.to/3dTQa0k)
+- 📖 I am currently reading [Hacker Playbook 2](https://www.amazon.in/Hacker-Playbook-Practical-Penetration-Testing/dp/1512214566)
-- 💬 Talk to me about cricket, python (both of these are not any kind of insect or animals), silicon valley & startups
+- 💬 Talk to me about Hacking, python (both of these are not any kind of insect or animals), Hardware tech & Music
-- 👯 We can connect to play some games of Chess ♟
+- 👯 We can connect to play some games of Space Invaders 👾
-- ⚡ Fun fact: Je connais un peu le français
+- ⚡ Fun fact: I am also a Drummer 🥁

 <br />